-Project Description Existing Conditions Source Columbia View Park Expansion Design and construct new 1.3-acre extension of Columbia View Park to improve public access to the waterfront in a way that integrates with new development. often overcrowded and lacks amenities to Waterfront Framework Plan; Parks and Trails Master Plan Waterfront Greenway Trail Phase 1 and Bank Enhancement Install greenway trail south of Columbia View, including design, associated furnishings, interpretation and connections to new neighborhood.
+Project Description Existing Conditions Source Columbia View Park Expansion Design and construct new 1.3-acre extension of Columbia View Park to improve public access to the waterfront in a way that integrates with new development.
+As the City's second most popular park, it is often overcrowded and lacks amenities to support new and expanded events.
+The Framework Plan cites the park expansion as a keystone for Veneer Property redevelopment, located next to the park.
+The Parks and Trails Master Plan cites the importance of the waterfront trail in future expansion of the park.
+Waterfront Framework Plan; Parks and Trails Master Plan Waterfront Greenway Trail Phase 1 and Bank Enhancement Install greenway trail south of Columbia View, including design, associated furnishings, interpretation and connections to new neighborhood.
 Grading, planting, and reinforcement of bank as needed to prevent erosion, restore habitat, support greenway trail and water access and create visual interest along waterfront.
 There is no waterfront greenway trail on the Veneer Property.
-The Framework Plan public outreach reinforced public demand for the expansion and enhancement of the existing trail.
-Trestle Trail Contribution Extend trail from downtown to south of the Veneer Property, providing access to natural areas along Multnomah Channel to improve pedestrian access to and through the site.
+The Framework Plan public outreach reinforced public demand for the expansion and enhancement of the existing trail. c Framework Plan Trestle Trail Contribution Extend trail from downtown to south of the Veneer Property, providing access to natural areas along Multnomah Channel to improve pedestrian access to and through the site.
 There is no pedestrian connection over the existing rail trestle to the south of the Veneer Property.
 The Framework Plan emphasized the community desire for expanded trail options to create amenities for visitors to the Riverfront District.
 Waterfront Framework Plan Marina Contribution Provide funding to construct a marina on the south end of the Veneer Property.
 The marina would be privately developed, owned and operated, but available for public use and access.
 The marina will draw water-oriented users to the site.
 Waterfront Framework Plan; Parks and Trails Master Plan Waterfront Greenway Trail Phase 2 Construct second phase of waterfront greenway, including design and construction of public plaza at intersection of Tualatin Street and the Strand.
 Consider future pier from this location in design to improve access to and through the site.
 There is no waterfront greenway trail on the Veneer Property.
 The Framework Plan public outreach reinforced public demand for the expansion and enhancement of the existing trail.
 Habitat and Riparian Corridor Enhancement with Public Access Contributions Provide partnership funding to restore natural area and explore options for public access between White Paper Lagoon and Multnomah Channel and on the bluff.
-In future phases, consider widening or rebuilding existing Tualatin Street staircase. wetland, riparian, and/or critical habitat Waterfront Framework Plan; Parks and Trails Master Plan Partnership to Improve County Courthouse Plaza Improve County Courthouse Plaza or other downtown parks/plazas to provide public active space downtown and support redevelopment.
+In future phases, consider widening or rebuilding existing Tualatin Street staircase.
+"Many of the BWP Property parcels are in a wetland, riparian, and/or critical habitat area."
+(Framework Plan) Waterfront Framework Plan; Parks and Trails Master Plan Partnership to Improve County Courthouse Plaza Improve County Courthouse Plaza or other downtown parks/plazas to provide public active space downtown and support redevelopment.
 The Courthouse Plaza (which is a historic landmark) serves as a community event space for seasonal events.
 It needs access and functional upgrades to ensure it can continue to serve as a focal event space.
 Wayfinding Improvements Install wayfinding signs and kiosks to improve the visibility of downtown retail and existing business districts from Hwy 30.
 Integrate corridor master planning effort and other efforts.
 Study to be completed in 2017.
+Waterfront and downtown areas are disconnected from the main thoroughfare, U.S. 30, with minimal wayfinding infrastructure to attract potential visitors.
 Waterfront Framework Plan; St. Helens Corridor Master Plan; St. Helens TSP